revathskumar/revathskumar.github.com/README.md

-twitter.github.com
+revathskumar.github.com
 ======

-The source code of http://twitter.github.com/
+Display for all the open source projects of mine.

+Adapted from twitter.github.com.

 LICENSE
 ------------